UoB-COMSM0110/2024-group-18/README.md

 # 6. Evaluation (15% ~750 words) (Tom)
-  During the development process it was essential to understand whether the fundamental mechanics of the game, namely the movement physics and the time inversion mechanic, offered gameplay which was both fun whilst also presenting a satisfying challenge.
-To do this we utilised a mixed-methods approach using inferential statistics which were enriched by questionnaire data.
+  During the development process, it was essential to understand whether the game's fundamental mechanics, namely the movement physics and the time inversion mechanic, offered fun gameplay while also presenting a satisfying challenge.
+To do this, we utilised a mixed-methods approach using inferential statistics enriched by questionnaire data.

-  Because we aimed for the game to reward future planning and puzzle solving, coupled with studies showing that game difficulty can improve overall enjoyment when it is not overly frustrating and also provides a satisfying challenge to overcome (Alexander et al., 2013).
-It was therefore important that we accurately assessed this.
-To examione whether two of our levels differentiated in complexity, data was gathered using the NASA Task Load Index (Hart & Staveland, 1988).
+  Our game aims to reward future planning and puzzle-solving.
+To do this we consulted studies showing that game difficulty can improve overall enjoyment when it is not overly frustrating and provides a satisfying challenge to overcome (Alexander et al., 2013).
+It was, therefore, important that we accurately assessed the perceived difficulty.
+To examine whether two of our levels differentiated in complexity, data was gathered using the NASA Task Load Index (Hart & Staveland, 1988).
 The Task Load Index (TLX) is a questionnaire which asks participants to record their perceived physical and cognitive workload when completing a task, and has been shown to be highly reliable in many areas of Human Computer Interaction (HCI) including video game difficulty assessment (Ramkumar et al., 2016; Seyderhelm & Blackmore, 2023).

-  Eleven participants (N = 11) consisting of six males and five females were collected via convenience sampling.
-Each participant completed Level One first which was designed to be the easier of the two.
-Upon completion they were administered with the TLX.
-After completing it they repeated the same process for Level Two, giving us two TLX scores for each participant (see Table X).
+  11 participants (N = 11), consisting of six males and five females, were collected via convenience sampling.
+Participants were randomly assigned to complete Level One or Level Two first to avoid issues of training bias.
+Level One was designed to be the easier of the two.
+Upon completion (determined by the participant), we administered the TLX.
+The process was repeated for Level Two, giving us two TLX scores for each participant (see Table X).
 We chose not to use the weighted TLX scores as some research has suggested that raw TLX scores have improved validity whilst also being easier to administer (Said et al., 2020; Virtanen et al., 2021).

 <p align="center">
   <b>Table X</b><br>